Phys4DGen: Physics-Compliant 4D Generation with Multi-Material Composition Perception: Methodology

-\textbf{Projection and Aggregation.} At this stage, we have a sequence of segmentation maps with consistent material groupings, and we need to assign a material group to each Gaussian kernel.
-For a random Gaussian kernel $\mathcal{G}^0_p$ and a segmentation map $\mathbf{M}_o$, we use the camera’s intrinsic and extrinsic parameters to project the Gaussian kernel into 2D space, obtaining the 2D coordinates $\mathbf{x}_p^{2d}$ on the segmentation map.
+We treat each mask index as a material group label $g$, resulting in a sequence of mask maps with consistent material groupings across views.
+For a given Gaussian kernel $\mathcal{G}_k \in \mathcal{G}$ and a mask map $\mathbf{M}_o \in \mathbf{M}$, we use the camera’s intrinsic and extrinsic parameters to project the Gaussian kernel into 2D space, obtaining its 2D coordinates $\mathbf{x}_p^{2d}$ on the corresponding mask map.
 This process can be expressed as: